elastic/terraform-provider-elasticstack/docs/resources/fleet_integration.md

 ---
 subcategory: "Fleet"
 layout: ""
-page_title: "Elasticstack: elasticstack_fleet_package Resource"
+page_title: "Elasticstack: elasticstack_fleet_integration Resource"
 description: |-
   Installs or uninstalls a Fleet integration package.
 ---

-# Resource: elasticstack_fleet_package
+# Resource: elasticstack_fleet_integration

 Installs or uninstalls a Fleet integration package.
 The Kibana Fleet UI can be used to view available packages.
 Additional information for managing integration